“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Active Leadership

 Two to three days per week is sufficient for most companies with engineering teams of five to twenty-five people.
-The fractional CTO builds deep enough context to make informed decisions and maintains enough presence to earn the team's trust and respect.
-The days they are not present, the team operates against the priorities, processes, and structures that the fractional CTO has established.
+They build deep enough context to make informed decisions and maintain enough presence to earn the team's trust and respect.
+On the days they are not present, the team operates against the priorities, processes, and structures they have established.

 Most of our engagements fall in this range.
 It represents the sweet spot between cost and impact — enough time to drive genuine change without the overhead of a full-time executive hire.